 Generally speaking, the ears can take care of themselves in terms of cleaning.
-However, an over-production of earwax can happen due to infection or trauma, which could easily cause blockages and affect your hearing.
+However, an overproduction of earwax can happen due to infection or trauma, which could easily cause blockages and affect your hearing.
 In this case, there are safer methods than using a Q-tip to clear it away.

-You can purchase over the counter drops to help break up an excess of earwax, or you could make your own by following the advice of the American Hearing Research Foundation by putting a couple tiny drops of clean olive oil or baby oil in your ear every other week or so.
+You can purchase over the counter drops to help break up an excess of earwax, or you could make your own by following the advice of the American Hearing Research Foundation by putting a couple of tiny drops of clean olive oil or baby oil in your ear every other week or so.

 If this doesn’t work, you should talk to your doctor about ear irrigation.
-This is a fairly simple process where the doctor uses “a pressurised flow of water to remove the build-up of earwax… a controlled flow of water will be squirted into your ear canal to clean out the earwax.”
+This is a fairly simple process where the doctor uses “a pressurized flow of water to remove the build-up of earwax… a controlled flow of water will be squirted into your ear canal to clean out the earwax.”
 If ear irrigation is ineffective, you might need to try microsuction, a quick, safe and painless procedure where “a special suction device is used to remove the earwax under a microscope.”

 Ultimately, you will rarely need to clean your ears, but if you do, it should be under the supervision of a healthcare professional.

 If your ear if filled with wax, medical care is recommended to make sure that there is no infection.
 If your ear is infected, Dr. Nguyen can help.
-With over ten years experience in treating ear infections, he can provide the professional and personal attention you need.
+With over ten years of experience in treating ear infections, he can provide the professional and personal attention you need.